Mechanical engineers design and build the systems and products that enable modern industry to function.

 Related courses at City

-Whatever your level of interest in becoming a mechanical engineer, City's courses can help you take one step closer to a career, develop specialisms that'll set you apart from the field or broaden your horizons with study in related subjects.
+Whatever your level of interest in becoming a mechanical engineer, City's courses can help you take one step closer to a career as a mechanical engineer, develop specialisms that'll set you apart from the field or broaden your horizons with study in related subjects.

 - MSc Advanced Mechanical Engineering